NOAA-PSL/graph-ufs/prototypes/ocn_only/R3/README.md

-# Ocn-only run
+## Ocn-only R3
+This is 6h, 1IC, coarseTop configuration.
-This is a 6hr deltaT model with more uniformly-spaced vertical levels -- to avoid the multicollinarity issue.
+This 6h emulator has more uniformly-spaced vertical levels -- to avoid the multicollinarity issue.
 Additionally in this run we use  one time step as input unlike the 2 time steps used previously.
 This would presumably reduce the condition number of the feature matrix further.

+## Configuration
-All hyperparameter values were kept the same, i.e.,
+The hyperparameter values are,

 peak learning rate: 1e-3
 weight decay      : 0.1